AI-Matrix

 5-Dimensional set with subtraction

-You can solve how much is added per dimension with each subtraction into all numbers.
+You can solve how much is added per dimension with each subtraction into all numbers, with the first number being the difference.

 Each per iteration value is set to what x5 is.
-You can change them to whatever you like, even negative or fractional values.

 var data = []; var end = 8; var start = 0; var per1 = 1; var per2 = 30; var per3 = 150; var per4 = 240; var per5 = 120; for( var i1 = 0; i1 < end; i1++ ) { data[i1] = start; for( var i2 = 0; i2 < i1; i2++ ) { data[i1] += per1; for( var i3 = 0; i3 < i2; i3++ ) { data[i1] += per2; for( var i4 = 0; i4 < i3; i4++ ) { data[i1] += per3; for( var i5 = 0; i5 < i4; i5++ ) { data[i1] += per4; for( var i6 = 0; i6 < i5; i6++ ) { data[i1] += per5; } } } } } } console.log("data = "+data); var s1 = data[0], s2 = data[1], s3 = data[2], s4 = data[3], s5 = data[4], s6 = data[5], s7 = data[6], s8 = data[7]; //The starting value. console.log("\r\nBegin subtraction\r\n"); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; s4 = s5 - s4; s5 = s6 - s5; s6 = s7 - s6; s7 = s8 - s7; //The first-dimension. console.log( [s1,s2,s3,s4,s5,s6,s7] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; s4 = s5 - s4; s5 = s6 - s5; s6 = s7 - s6; //The second-dimension. console.log( [s1,s2,s3,s4,s5,s6] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; s4 = s5 - s4; s5 = s6 - s5; //The third-dimension. console.log( [s1,s2,s3,s4,s5] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; s4 = s5 - s4; //The fourth-dimension. console.log( [s1,s2,s3,s4] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; //The fifth-dimension. console.log( [s1,s2,s3] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; //The sixth-dimension. console.log( [s1,s2] ); //Subtract next number to previous number. s1 = s2 - s1; //The zenith-dimension. console.log( [s1] );